JimmyAustin/BehavioralCloning/writeup_report.md

 I added to the dataset by doing 5 laps in the other direction.
 This caused the car to drive straight until it hit a corner where it would turn a little, then decide to go out on its own in the world and explore the bottom of the lake.
 Obviously this is unintended functionality.

 I then trained the car to correct by recording recovering from swerving on both sides of the road.
 This seemed to give the car the ability to self correct if it took a corner to sharply.

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][recovery_1]
 Nearing the edge of the road